Business loan - L&T Finance

 • Tarun: ₹ 5 Lakh to ₹ 10 Lakh

-These loans are collateral-free and can be used for working capital, machinery, or business expansion.
-Startups and micro-businesses can apply via the JanSamarth portal or partner banks and NBFCs.
+These loans are collateral-free and can be used for working capital, equipment purchase, or business expansion.
+Eligibility and final approval depend on the applicant’s repayment capacity and lender policies.
+Applications can be submitted through the JanSamarth portal, or at partner banks and NBFCs.

-CGTMSE offers collateral-free credit guarantees to eligible MSMEs.
-New and existing MSMEs in manufacturing or service sectors can apply through approved banks and financial institutions.
-The scheme provides credit guarantees up to ₹ 5 Crore.
+The CGTMSE scheme offers credit guarantees to lenders providing collateral-free loans to MSMEs.
+Both new and existing enterprises in manufacturing or service sectors can apply through approved banks and financial institutions.
+This scheme is a vital govt loan for small business success.

 PMEGP is a credit-linked subsidy scheme aimed at generating self-employment by promoting micro-enterprises.